 When deciding to rent or buy in New Jersey, you have to think about your own personal wealth journey.
 Buying a home isn’t for everyone, but renting might not meet your lifelong financial goals either.

 Every month that you pay rent, your money goes into the pockets of your landlord.
 When you make a mortgage payment, your money isn’t exactly going into a savings account but once the home is paid off, it’s an asset you own.
 That home will appreciate over time and become a source for wealth-building.

 Owning a home allows for other loan opportunities as well.
 You can use the equity in your home to help build a small business by lending against how much of the home you actually own.
 If you have some home repairs to do but no cash to pay for them, you can refinance your home or get a home equity loan and get the money you need.

-Over time, the cost of homes appreciate, property taxes go up, and so does the cost of rent.
-However, that rent money you pay won't afford you very much but a happier landlord.
+Over time, the cost of homes appreciates, property taxes go up, and so does the cost of rent.
+However, that rent money you pay won’t afford you very much but a happier landlord.
 The money for your mortgage goes to build your wealth.

 Remember that when you buy a home, you can’t pawn off the repairs and maintenance on anyone else.
 While your landlord or building super might be the one to deal with issues in your New Jersey rental, it’s up to you to deal with them when you own your home.

 Average Price to Rent Vs Buy in New Jersey

 New Jersey is a relatively expensive place to live compared to states further to the south.
 As a renter, it’s not as expensive as some other states.